loog-project/loog/README.md

 The code base is **very young and still moving quickly**.
 Pull requests are welcome, but opening an issue first avoids wasted work if the surrounding code changes while you are developing.

-Development requires the usual Go tool‑chain and a running Kubernetes cluster (Kind or Minikube is enough).
+Development requires the usual Go tool-chain and a running Kubernetes cluster (Kind or Minikube is enough).
 Unit tests run with `go test ./...`.